ResonantGeoData/ResonantGeoData/README.md

 ## Develop Natively (advanced)
-This configuration still uses Docker to run attached services in the background, but allows developers to run the Python code on their native system.
+This configuration still uses Docker to run attached services in the background, but allows developers to run Python code on their native system.

 ### Initial Setup
 1. Run `docker-compose -f ./docker-compose.yml up -d`